beeware/briefcase/docs/reference/configuration.rst

 URI scheme to the operating system.
 So by adding a scheme, applications can be launched by opening a URL prefixed with the specified scheme.

+Scheme names consist of a sequence of characters beginning with a letter and followed by any combination of letters, digits, plus ("+"), period ("."), or hyphen ("-").

 ``url``
 ~~~~~~~